 It’s all about frame of mind

-So, with after-school time, try and get kids to take advantage of the new opportunity that awaits!
-Encourage them to try something new if that has traditionally been a struggle; dive deeper into a school topic if a certain area is now proving to be a struggle.
+With after-school time, try and get kids to take advantage of the new opportunity that awaits!
+Encourage them to try something new if that has traditionally been a struggle; dive deeper into a school topic if a certain area is now proving to be a challenge.

-Whether it’s through one of the after-school activities above, or something entirely different, try to embrace the scenario presented and challenge yourself and your kids to come out better, stronger, or smarter on the other side!
+Whether it’s through one of the after-school activities above, or something entirely different, try to embrace the scenario presented and push yourself and your kids to come out better, stronger, or smarter on the other side!